Time: 3-5pm (Tuesdays)

 Price: $65.00 (CAD)

-Course Description: The course, comprised of six 2-hour lectures, (total 12 hours), followed by an optional field trip in the Montreal region, includes information and instruction on the origin of birds and birdwatching identifying species by sight, sound and behaviour identifying birding habitats and regions in and around Montreal and southern Quebec using field guides, checklists, on-line resources, software and apps for birdwatching choosing and using optics such as binoculars and spotting scopes attracting and feeding birds at your home understanding bird migration, mating and breeding habits getting involved in bird protection, research, conservation issues and citizen science projects.
+Course Description: Birdwatching is a truly rewarding activity, providing a mix of enjoyment, exercise and relaxation.
+Birdwatching can be enjoyed just about anywhere including your backyard, a local park, or on an exotic vacation.
+The course is designed to introduce you to this growing international pastime enjoyed by millions of people of all ages around the globe.
+The Montreal region is conveniently located in one of the major North American migration paths, or fly-ways, providing birdwatchers with the opportunity to observe hundreds of different species each year.
+The course, comprised of six 2-hour lectures, (total 12 hours), followed by a field trip in the Montreal region, includes information and instruction on the origin of birds and birdwatching identifying species by sight, sound and behaviour identifying birding habitats and regions in and around Montreal and southern Quebec using field guides, checklists, on-line resources, software and apps for birdwatching choosing and using optics such as binoculars and spotting scopes attracting and feeding birds at your home understanding bird migration, mating and breeding habits getting involved in bird protection, research, conservation issues and citizen science projects.

 - Binoculars (if desired/optional)